Introductory Pharmacy Practice Experiences (IPPE)

 PHP 450/451: Introductory Pharmacy Practice Experience (IPPE) in Institutional Pharmacy

-This particular course focuses on the roles and responsibilities of pharmacists practicing in an institutional setting.
+This course focuses on the roles and responsibilities of pharmacists practicing in an institutional setting.
 Students will observe and participate in the day-to-day operations of a health systems pharmacy, including the dispensing of drug products and review of sterile product preparation.
 Students may also have the opportunity to work in interprofessional teams in a clinical setting.

 - When: Summer after your P1 year or the summer after your P2 year depending on scheduling.
 Students may also complete this experience over winter break.
 This option is typically reserved for out-of-state students.